 A legitimate timeshare has a rescission period — anywhere from 24 hours to more than a week — during which time you can get out of your contract.
 States may also set rescission periods.
 Consult the state or country’s applicable timeshare laws for details.

 There are three ways to get out of a timeshare after your rescission period:

 Sell it or give it back

 A site like ARDA’s Responsibleexit.com can connect you with timeshare developers who have free or low-cost exit options or professional licensed real estate brokers who specialize in timeshares.
 (Note: Some of our readers have reported that this site is unresponsive.)
 You can list your timeshare on a website like the Timeshare Users Group.
-Or you can also contact a timeshare reseller, although that can be complicated.
+Or you can also contact a timeshare reseller.